 Ever since 1958, people have been gathering in St Ignace and Mackinaw City on Labor Day for the rare opportunity to walk across the magnificent 5-mile span of the Mackinac Bridge.
 This year, it was a privilege to be among those who took the trek, and the experience truly underscored what is so special about this state.

 First, you cannot help but marvel at the ingenuity.
-Crossing the bridge at any time, by any means, one typically contemplates how incredible it is, but by foot, that really comes to light.
-As you head toward the center of the span, you feel more of the sway, in a good way.
+Crossing the bridge at any time, by any means, one typically contemplates how incredible it is, but by foot, that truly comes to light.
+As you head toward the center of Mighty Mac, you feel more of the sway, in a good way.
 You are aware of the air that comes up through the grates, making it possible for it to withstand the strong winds often prevalent throughout the Straights.
-You see the twisted thickness of the cables.
+You see the incredible thickness of the cables.
 All of that alluding to the inconceivable strength, not only of the bridge itself, but of the brave souls who built it.
-It seems apropos that the crossing should take place on Labor Day.
-In fact, five workers died during the construction of this modern marvel, we now frequently take for granted.
-It’s hard to imagine that it was not that long ago that it didn’t exist.
+In fact, five workers died during the construction of this modern marvel, and now it’s hard to imagine that it was not that long ago that it didn’t exist.

 Mighty Mac adjoins the two peninsulas of our state, each with its own virtues, attractions, and resources.
 Together they are an unparalleled combination of beauty and commerce.
 Too often, we think of them separately, but when you stand on the bridge, surrounded by people who live in each, it is a great reminder of how much more impressive our state is when both its upper and lower gems are considered together.
 The state motto, “If you seek a pleasant peninsula, look about you,” certainly applies to either side of the bridge.